aridjayarecipes/cutesrecipes.web.app/content/post/2521-recipe-of-speedy-blueberry-banana-pancakes-with-spinach-omelet.md

 - "1/2 tomato"
 recipeinstructions:
 - "Cut up your veggies mix with your egg and seasoning"
 - "Get your banana and blue berry.
-Mash it to get until it's soft."
+Mash it to get until it&#39;s soft."
 - "Once soft mix with pancake batter until you get a smooth like texture."
 - "Get your butter or olive oil butter your pan and pre heat"
 - "Place pancake in pan and cook till bubbles form on top.
 Flip once one side is brown."